Search is the #1 driver of traffic to content sites, beating social media by more than 300%.

 Usually, there’s less chance of a drastic drop in keyword search volume, unless it’s a seasonal keyword like “valentine gifts for girlfriend”, “best black friday deals”, etc.

 Google uses more than 200 factors to determine which page should ranker and vice-versa.
 The higher the rank, the more traffic the website gets.

 In most cases, the decline in website rankings becomes the cause of the loss of your website traffic.
-This is one of the most common reasons that companies lose website traffic; it actually happens to more than half of the websites.
+This is one of the most common reasons companies lose website traffic; it happens to more than half of the websites.